 Housing costs in Pembroke are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Pembroke is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pembroke is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pembroke who work in office and administrative support (13.56%), sales jobs (13.50%), and management occupations (9.69%).
+Overall, Pembroke is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Pembroke who work in management occupations (11.75%), sales jobs (11.35%), and office and administrative support (10.18%).

 Also of interest is that Pembroke has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Pembroke is that it can take a long time to commute to work.
-In Pembroke, the average commute to work is 32.39 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Pembroke, the average commute to work is 34.83 minutes, which is quite a bit higher than the national average.

-The per capita income in Pembroke in 2010 was $37,823, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $151,292 for a family of four.
-However, Pembroke contains both very wealthy and poor people as well.
+The per capita income in Pembroke in 2018 was $44,173, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $176,692 for a family of four.

 The people who call Pembroke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pembroke residents report their race to be White, followed by Asian.
-Important ancestries of people in Pembroke include Italian, English, German, and French Canadian.
+Important ancestries of people in Pembroke include Irish, Italian, English, German, and French.

 The most common language spoken in Pembroke is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French.